CitrineLauncher/VersionIndex/Bedrock/README.md

 #### BaseUrl

-Lists base URL where package files are hosted.
+Lists the base URL where package files are hosted.

 #### Packages